Custom components

 Besides the Built-in components, the user may define any number of custom components.
 The latter are structures satisfying the following constraints:

-• They must be structures inheriting from GModelFit.AbstractComponent;
+• They should inherit from GModelFit.AbstractComponent;

 • The component parameters (if present) must be defined as fields with type Parameter, e.g.: